Skip to content

 Where to go next?

 Khambhat was once a flourishing trade city.
-It was mentioned in Marco Polo and Ibn Battuta’s travelogues between late 13th and 14th century respectively.
+It was mentioned in Marco Polo and Ibn Battuta’s travelogues between late 13th and 14th centuries respectively.

 Day 4 Bhuj: Historical Walk